This article was updated by the Great British Mag content team on 27 October 2021

 These are a range of psychological disorders characterised by disturbed or abnormal eating habits.
 Common eating disorders include:

-- Anorexia nervosa- Having an obsessive desire to lose weight by refusing to eat or starving yourself.
+- Anorexia nervosa – having an obsessive desire to lose weight by refusing to eat or severely restricting your diet.

 This causes you to perceive or interpret reality differently to those around you.
 If you are experiencing psychosis you will have either hallucinations or delusions.
 A combination of hallucinations and delusional thinking can cause severe distress and changes in behaviour.